-- Increased citation and use of journal articles when compared to articles available only by subscription, i.e. behind a "paywall" (Piwowar H et al., 2018 and Ottaviani J, 2016)
+Increased citation and use of journal articles when compared to articles available only by subscription or behind a "paywall" (Piwowar H et al., 2018 and Ottaviani J, 2016).

-- Compliance with the open access requirements of major research funders, including the NHMRC and ARC
+Compliance with the open access requirements of major research funders, including the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC).

 ARC and NHMRC funded research